 As the back of the box story mentions, this was discovered at one of the founder’s favorite restaurants in Puerto Escondido, Mexico.
 After toiling away for 3 years perfecting the perfect balance of tamale, corn, beans, rice and organic tomatillos, Amy’s finally came up with a perfect midnight snack.

 Let’s get a look at those nutrition facts for Amy’s Tamale Verde:

 This tamale verde is shaping up to be a pretty solid meal based on the ingredients and nutrition facts.

 Taste: Above Average

-This looked like a solid snack since tamale’s seem to keep pretty well when we make them at home and freeze them.
-That turned out to be true with this.
+This Amy’s Tamale Verde tasted like a pretty solid snack as far as I was concerned.
 The spicy rice was tasty without the spiciness being too over-bearing.
 Comparing the cooked food to the picture on the box: